rocktimsaikia/cambd/README.md

 - No API/database involved.
 - Caching mechanism; so that already looked up words does not gets fetched again.
 Hence fast results.

+> Uses python's integreted `sqlite3` for maintaning a locale cache

 ## Installation

 Make sure you have GNU `make` and `python(v3)` installed on your system.